 G. International cooperation

 States have obligations to take actions, separately and jointly through international cooperation, to respect, promote and fulfil children’s rights.
 Article 4 of the Convention emphasizes that implementation of the Convention is a cooperative exercise for the States of the world, and the full realization of children’s rights under the Convention is in part contingent on how States interact.
 Climate change clearly represents an archetypal example of a global threat to children’s rights that requires States to work together, calling for “the widest possible cooperation by all countries and their participation in an effective and appropriate international response”.
 The obligations of international cooperation of each State depends in part on its situation.
 In the climate context, such responsibilities are appropriately tailored to take account of the historical emissions of greenhouse gas and respective capabilities and challenges of States, while requiring technical and financial assistance from high-income States to developing States, consistent with article 4 of the Convention.

 In particular, high-income States should support adaptation and mitigation efforts in developing countries by facilitating the transfer of green technologies, and by contributing to financing climate mitigation and adaptation, in line with their internationally agreed climate finance goals.
 The Convention should form the framework for States’ international mitigation and adaptation strategies, cooperation and financial support.
-The climate-related programmes of donor States should be rights-based, while States that receive international climate finance and assistance should allocate a substantive part of that aid specifically to children.
+The climate-related programmes of donor States should be rights-based, while States that receive international climate finance and assistance should allocate t aid specifically to children, [especially those that are particularly vulnerable to the adverse effects of climate change].
 Implementation guidelines of the Paris Agreement with respect to both adaptation and mitigation action should be reviewed and updated to take into account the child rights obligations of States.

+Comentario GAA:

+Se considera muy valiosa la propuesta de asignar recursos específicamente para niños y niñas, pero incluir “substantive part” puede llevar a ambigüedades, ya que no es claro su alcance ni en qué medida responde a las necesidades identificadas por los países en desarrollo más vulnerables en un contexto más global.

+Se considera oportuno incluir lenguaje acordado a partir de las decisiones bajo el Acuerdo de Paris en materia de financiamiento climático COP26 (1/CMA.3 p.
+48, 52.
+63) y COP27 (1/CMA.4 p.58.).

 States should ensure that adaptation and mitigation measures supported by international climate finance mechanisms and international organizations respect and protect children’s rights, including through the integration of standards and procedures to assess the risk of harm to children in conjunction with new climate-related projects, and to take measures to mitigate risks of such harm in compliance with the Convention and the Optional Protocols.
 States should furthermore cooperate to support the establishment and implementation of procedures and mechanisms to provide access to effective remedies for violations of children’s rights in this context.